Alfred Carver

-Alfred James Carver (22 March 1826 – 25 July 1909) was a noted educationalist and cleric who was Master of Dulwich College from 1858 to 1883.
+Alfred James Carver (22 March 1826 – 25 July 1909) was a noted educationalist and cleric.
+He is often credited as being the first Master of Dulwich College (from 1858 to 1883).
+However technically this isn’t so, he in fact being the first, and only, Master of Alleyn’s College of God’s Gift; a title that came with the Headmastership of that College’s Upper School, during a brief period that the College was so structured (corresponding exactly with the time Carver held the positions.)

 Early life

 Carver was born the son of James Carver.
 He was educated at St Paul's School and went on to Trinity College, Cambridge where he was the Bell Scholar in 1845 and the winner of the Burney Prize Essay.
 He received a first class degree in the Classical Tripos and Senior Optime Maths in 1849.
 He received his MA in 1852.
 From 1850 to 1853 he was a Fellow of Queens' College.

 He married Eliza Peek (daughter of William Peek of the tea merchants Peek, Winch & Co.) on 19 July 1853 with whom he had two sons and five daughters.
 Both his sons and two of his daughter's husbands went to Dulwich College.